Cybertelecom

 There are two important regulatory evolutions with regard to CPE:

-A new regulatory issue has recently emerged in the context of Network Neutrality concerning whether wireless subscribers can attach the CPE of their choice to wireless telecommunications networks.
+A new regulatory issue has recently emerged in the context of Network Neutrality concerning whether subscribers, particularly wireless subscribers, can attach the CPE of their choice to wireless telecommunications networks.
 Reportedly, in the United States carriers lock their systems so that only their handsets can be used where in Europe subscribers simply need to switch SIM cards in order to switch handsets - and therefore the handset market is far more competitive.
 SKYPE has petitioned the FCC to apply Part 68 to wireless networks.

 Hush a Phone

 The Hush a Phone was a scoop like thing that was attached to a telephone handset so that the speaker could talk softly into the phone and not be heard by others.
 It was a non electric attachment.
 Hush a phone had been in business since 1920.
-[Hush a Phone ad] [Picture of a Hush a Phone]
+[Hush a Phone ad] [Picture of a Hush a Phone] [Johnson 688]

 Hush-a-Phone decided to take a then-unusual step, and appeal the FCC decision to DC Circuit Court.
 The court reversed the FCC, stating that AT&T's restrictive tariffs were an "unwarranted interference with the telephone subscriber's right reasonably to use his telephone in ways which are privately beneficial without being publicly detrimental."
-[Hush a Phone v FCC, 238 F2d 266 (1956)]
+[Hush a Phone v FCC, 238 F2d 266 (1956)] [Johnson 688]

 While Hush-a-Phone won, all that was permitted at this point was the attachment of non-electric devices.